Stellar Nursery Observation Initiative (SNOI)

 his initiative leverages advanced infrared and radio telescopes to pierce the veil of dense molecular clouds, the stellar nurseries where new stars are born.
 Our primary goal is to observe the earliest stages of star and planet formation, from the initial collapse of a gas cloud to the emergence of protostars and their protoplanetary disks.
 By studying these nascent systems, the SNOI team maps the physical and chemical conditions that govern the birth of stars like our sun.
 This research is fundamental to understanding our own cosmic origins and the prevalence of planetary systems throughout the galaxy.

-Publications from this Project Stellar Nursery Observation Initiative (SNOI)
+Publications from Stellar Nursery Observation Initiative (SNOI)

 August 16, 2025